OT Network Monitoring

 • IT/OT Security Visibility: Provides centralized visibility across both IT security and operational technology security environments.

-Many organizations integrate OT monitoring with SIEM platforms to improve incident investigation and response across industrial environments.
+Many organizations integrate OT network monitoring with SIEM platforms to improve incident investigation and response across industrial environments.

 OT Network Monitoring vs Traditional IT Monitoring